 Move the Money to a Traditional IRA

-This is referred to as re-characterizing an IRA contribution.
-You're changing the character of the contribution from a Roth contribution to a traditional IRA contribution.
-You can re-characterize IRA contributions up until the due date of your tax return, including extensions.
-That means that as long as you get an extension, you can perform a re-characterization up until October 15.
-According to the IRS:
+Moving the money over to a traditional IRA is referred to as "recharacterizing" a contribution.
+You're changing its character from a Roth contribution to a traditional IRA contribution.
+You can recharacterize IRA contributions up until the due date of your tax return, including extensions.

-"To re-characterize a contribution, you generally must have the contribution transferred from the first IRA (the one to which it was made) to the second IRA in a trustee-to-trustee transfer.
-If the transfer is made by the due date (including extensions) for your tax return for the tax year during which the contribution was made, you can elect to treat the contribution as having been originally made to the second IRA instead of to the first IRA.
-If you re-characterize your contribution, you must do all three of the following.
+According to the IRS, you must have the contribution transferred from the IRA to which it was made into the second IRA in a trustee-to-trustee transfer.
+You can elect to treat the contribution as having been originally made to the second IRA instead of to the first IRA if the transfer is made by the due date for your tax return for the tax year during which the contribution was made.
+This includes extensions.

-There's a special tax just for this situation, an excise tax of 6 percent.
-The excise tax applies to the amount of your contribution that exceeds your limit for the year.
-It's calculated and reported on Form 5329.
+If you don't do anything about your excess IRA contributions, you'll owe a tax of 6% as of 2022.
+This penalty is called an excise tax.
+The tax applies to the amount of your contribution that exceeds your limit for the year.
+It's reported on Form 5329.

-Here's an example of how this would work out.
-Say Alicia contributed $5,500 to her Roth IRA, but her actual maximum limit was $2,200.
-Alicia contributed $3,300 more to her Roth IRA than she was permitted to contribute.
-She didn't correct the excess contribution by October 15.
-Now Alicia owes a 6-percent excise tax on her excess contribution, or $198.
+Alicia contributed $6,000 to her Roth IRA.
+But her actual maximum limit was $1,600.
+Alicia contributed $4,400 more to her Roth IRA than she was permitted.
+She didn't correct the excess contribution by October 17.
+Alicia owes a 6% excise tax on her excess contribution, which is $264.

 She discovers the error the following spring when she's working on her taxes.
-She's eligible to contribute $2,200 to her Roth IRA for this new year, and decides not to make any additional Roth contributions.
-In this situation, $2,200 of her $3,300 excess contributions is carried over and absorbed into the new year.
-Her new excess amount drops to $1,100 with a corresponding excise tax of $66.
+She's eligible to contribute $2,200 to her Roth IRA for this new year, so she decides not to make any additional Roth contributions.
+In this situation, $2,200 of her $4,400 in excess contributions is carried over and absorbed into the new year.
+Her new excess amount drops to $2,200 with a corresponding excise tax of $132.

-In this scenario, Alicia would pay $264 in excise tax over two years.
-The excess contribution has been corrected by not contributing new savings to her Roth IRA.
-By the third year, the excess contribution has been fixed and no additional excise tax would be paid to the IRS.
+In this scenario, Alicia would pay $396 in excise tax over two years.
+The excess contribution will have been corrected by not contributing any new savings to her Roth IRA.
+The excess contribution has been fixed by the third year.
+No additional excise tax would be paid to the IRS.